 Earlier this week, Rabbi Soloveitchik received a visitor in his study in Brookline and in the living room of his daughter's home nearby and gave some of his views of present-day Judaism.
-He described himself as a

 He described himself as a shy person and denied that he was an "authority" in the usual sense of the word.
-"I have many pupils, I have many disciples, but I never impose my views on anyone," he said.
+"I have many pupils, I have many disciples, but I never impose my ivews on anyone,"

-"Judaism," he continued, "is a society of free and independent men and women bound by a single commitment and vision."
+"Judaism," he continued, "is a society of free and independent men and women bound by a single commit-ment and vision."